Deception Tip 60:

 So, if they’re making some kind of a statement about how you should invest with them or how their company is great or their business is good or their job is awesome, probably not because they’re not confident, they do not believe what they’re saying.
 So, this isn’t necessarily a direct lie, such as did you steal my money?
 Yes, I did.
 Or No, I didn’t.
 Oh, I’m curling up.

-No, this is more of a character reference or an interview type question where someone is telling you something, they’re trying to sell you something.
-Hey, this car is awesome, it’s really good, I want you to buy it, there’s no problems with it, I replaced the brakes, the transmission, this, that.
+No, this is more of a character reference or an interview-type question where someone is telling you something, they’re trying to sell you something.
+Hey, this car is awesome, it’s really good, I want you to buy it, there are no problems with it, I replaced the brakes, the transmission, this, that.
 I’ve never had any issues and they’re curling up and you’re like, well, wait a minute, if you clearly don’t believe that it’s a problem car why do you want to get rid of it?

 They’re going to be talking forcefully, they’re going to be talking at you, they may not be talking with you, they’ll be talking at you.
 They’re going to be showing you things, they are going to be telling you things, they’re going to be direct and forceful and it’s going to sound just like that, that’s how they’re going.
 As I was talking there, my hands are going, my shoulders are up, I’m square, I’m kind of moving back and forth.